spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

 stratospheric cooling
   The fact that, in response to increased atmospheric $\text{CO}_2$, the {term}`stratosphere` tends to cool at the same time that the {term}`troposphere` warms.

+subtropics
+  The mostly arid, poleward portion of the {term}`tropics`.
+There are no hard boundaries, but we often use $15-30^\circ$ latitude in either hemisphere to define the subtropics.

+  The descending branches of the {term}`Hadley cells` are located in the subtropics, which is a large contributor to the presence of deserts and dry atmospheric conditions more generally in the subtropics.

+surface
+  For our purposes, the *surface* refers to the surface of the planet, meaning the boundary separating the {term}`atmosphere` above, which is (mostly) gas, from what's below: depending on the location, that's either liquid (oceans, lakes, etc.) or solid (land or ice).

+  Among other reasons, we care about conditions at Earth's surface because, well, that's where we live.

+surface albedo
+  The {term}`albedo` at the planet's {term}`surface`.
+So, given the amount of downwelling {term}`shortwave radiation` hitting the surface, the *fraction* of that SW that is reflected back up by the surface rather than absorbed.

+  Being a fraction, it is dimensionless and therefore unitless.
+Its minimum is 0, meaning every SW {term}`photon` that hits the surface gets absorbed and none get reflected back up.
+Its maximum is 1, meaning every SW {term}`photon` that hits the surface gets reflected back up and none get absorbed.

+  Broadly, the *darker* the surface, the *lower* the albedo, meaning *more* of the SW is absorbed.
+So, for example, the dark blue oceans have a lower surface albedo than bright white {term}`sea ice`.

+  This can be for a specific location/region and/or time.
+You can also average it in space and time to give you a value of the planetary surface albedo.

+  The *surface* albedo is distinct from---but influences---the {term}`albedo` at the {term}`top of atmosphere`.
+The TOA albedo depends on the surface albedo: if a photon from the sun passes through the atmosphere but gets absorbed at the surface, then with respect to the TOA radiative flux, this will increase

+  (The surface albedo and the albedo at TOA are not identical because {term}`absorption` and {term}`scattering` of SW photons occurs not just at the surface but also within the atmosphere.
+For example, clouds are bright and thus increase the TOA albedo, but this doesn't directly affect the surface albedo.)

 surface albedo feedback
-  In response to a positive {term}`radiative forcing` (such as increased CO$_2$), surface temperatures increase, causing some ice and snow will melt, which exposes darker ocean or land surface underneath and thus causes more {term}`shortwave radiation` to be absorbed.
-This acts to increase the original positive radiative forcing and thus amplify the warming, compared to the hypothetical case if the surface albedo had remained unchanged.
+  In response to a positive {term}`radiative forcing` (such as increased CO$_2$), a *decrease* in {term}`surface albedo` as the planet warms up, making it harder to restore {term}`planetary energy balance`.

+  In more detail, surface temperatures increase, causing some ice and snow will melt, which exposes darker ocean or land surface underneath and thus causes more {term}`shortwave radiation` to be absorbed.
+This acts to increase the original positive radiative forcing and thus amplify the warming, compared to the hypothetical case if the {term}`surface albedo` had remained unchanged.
 It thus constitutes a {term}`positive feedback` in the global mean.

   It promotes {term}`polar amplification` because the ice and snow occurs at high latitudes, so the extra shortwave absorption is concentrated in high latitudes promoting more rapid local warming compared to lower latitudes, all else equal.